With the right combination of counselling skills and experience you could have a rewarding career making a positive difference to people's lives

-The ability to develop a non-judgmental approach
+The ability to develop a non-judgemental approach

 A counsellor's job isn't to pass judgement or give advice on a client's actions or feelings; instead through talking therapy they aim to help clients see things clearly, from a different, more optimistic viewpoint.
 'To do this client's need to feel free to express their thoughts and feelings without judgement, criticism or rejection.
-As a counsellor you need to contain and manage your own reactions in a supportive and professional manner,' says Gerry.
+As a counsellor you need to contain and manage your own reactions in a supportive and professional manner,' says Kate.

-The ability to maintain confidentiality and professional boundaries
+An understanding of confidentiality and professional boundaries

-Confidentiality issues need to be strictly observed in your role.
+Confidentiality issues need to be strictly observed.
 Only in exceptional circumstances should anything that is discussed in client sessions be passed on to third parties other than the counsellor's clinical supervisor.
 You will also need to be aware of, and keep up to date with, the ethical and legal responsibilities you have towards your clients.
 In terms of professional boundaries Ammanda believes that clients should be supported to come to their own decisions and conclusions without being influenced by their counsellor's views.

 Resilience, patience and humility

 The work of a counsellor can be very intense and demanding.
 'You need to develop sufficient emotional robustness and a high degree of self-reflexivity,' says Ammanda.
-'You will also need a capacity for self-care and a willingness to recognise your own limitations,' adds Gerry.
+'You will also need a capacity for self-care and a willingness to recognise your own limitations,' adds Kate.